-Term Description AoA / Articles of Association / Articles The articles of association of our Company, as amended from time to time.
+Term Description AoA / Articles of Association / The articles of association of our Company, as amended from time to time.
+Articles The arrests of association of our company, as another from time to time.
 Audit Committee Audit committee of the Board of Directors, reconstituted in accordance with the Companies Act, 2013 and the SEBI Listing Regulations.
 For further details, see "Our Management - Committees of our Board" on page 239.
 Auditor / Statutory Auditor The statutory auditor of our Company, being Aswin P. Malde & Co., Chartered Accountants.
 Board / Board of Directors The board of directors of our Company or any duly constituted committee thereof.
-For further details, see " Our Management - Board of Directors " on page 230 Business Transfer Agreement The business transfer agreement dated September 1, 2020, read with first amendment agreement dated September 21, 2020, and second amendment agreement dated November 15, 2020 entered into by our Material Subsidiary, Vishesh and the Kasliwal Group.
-For further details, see " History and Certain Corporate Matters - Details regarding material acquisition or divestment of business or undertakings in the last 10 years " on page 224.
-Chairman and Managing Director The chairman of the Board and the managing director of our Company, namely Dr. Ajay Thakker.
-For further details, see " Our Management - Board of Directors " on page 230.
-Executive Director and Chief Executive Officer The executive director and chief executive officer of our Company, namely Dr. Ankit Thakker.
-For further details, see " Our Management - Key Managerial Personnel and Senior Management Personnel " on page 249.
+For further details, see "Our Management - Board of Directors" on page 230 Business Transfer Agreement The business transfer agreement dated September 1, 2020, read with first amendment agreement dated September 21, 2020, and second amendment agreement dated November 15, 2020 entered into by our Material Subsidiary, Vishesh and the Kasliwal Group.
+For further details, see "History and Certain Corporate Matters - Details regarding material acquisition or divestment of business or undertakings in the last 10 years" on page 224.
+Chairman and Managing The chairman of the Board and the managing director of our Company, namely Dr. Director Ajay Thakker.
+For further details, see "Our Management - Board of Directors" on page 230.
+Executive Director and Chief The executive director and chief executive officer of our Company, namely Dr. Ankit Executive Officer Thakker.
+For further details, see "Our Management - Key Managerial Personnel and Senior Management Personnel" on page 249.
 Chief Financial Officer / CFO The chief financial officer of our Company, namely Harshad Purani.
 For further details, see "Our Management - Key Managerial Personnel and Senior Management Personnel" on page 249.
-Company Secretary and Compliance Officer The company secretary and compliance officer of our Company, namely Suma Upparatti.
-For further details, see " Our Management - Key Managerial Personnel and Senior Management Personnel " on page 249.
+Company Secretary and The company secretary and compliance officer of our Company, namely Suma Compliance Officer Upparatti.
+For further details, see "Our Management - Key Managerial Personnel and Senior Management Personnel" on page 249.
 Corporate Office The corporate office of our Company, situated at Jupiter Hospital, Eastern Express Highway, Thane (West), Mumbai - 400 601, Maharashtra, India.